vedph/pinakes-api/README.md

 (replace with the current version).

+To use the image:

+1. ensure you have a Pinakes RAP MySql database dump in a zip file (`dump.zip`).
+This dump is got from Pinakes, and then processed by the tool included in this project to provide indexes.
+Place the `dump.zip` file under `/opt/pinakes` in your host machine.
+This folder will be shared through a volume.
+You can change the folder via environment variables or by directly setting them in the script.
+See the `docker-compose.yml` script for more.

+2. to access Zotero for bibliography you need to set a read-only private key for Zotero's group `ihrt_grec`.
+This is specified by the environment variable named `ZOTEROKEY`.
+As explained above, you can set it in the script or just set it as an environment variable in your host machine.

+3. run the `docker-compose.yml` script (`docker-compose up` in the script's folder).

+This allows updating the data independently from the API image.
+Whenever the API starts and does not found the `pinakes` database, it will look for the dump in the specified folder, and use it to populate a newly created database.

 ## Quick Start

+Steps to prepare the Pinakes database for these API:

 1. have your Pinakes DB imported in MySql under a database named `pinakes`.
 Should you want to use MySql in a Docker container, do something like: